New Washington QB Ryan Fitzpatrick, no stranger to first days, is eager for latest chance

 The potential of Washington’s revamped roster after a playoff run last season was another factor for him.
 So, too, was Ken Zampese, Washington’s quarterbacks coach, whom Fitzpatrick describes as a longtime friend.
 The two worked together in Cincinnati from 2007 to 2009, when Zampese held the same role with the Bengals.

-“He’s one of the first coaches that I’ve had that really taught me about Xs and Os,” Fitzpatrick said.
+“He’s one of the first coaches that I’ve had that really taught me about X’s and O’s,” Fitzpatrick said.
 “I learned so much from him in the two years that I was in Cincinnati.
 I’m excited to reunite with him.”

 Fitzpatrick, a seventh-round pick out of Harvard in 2005, has built a reputation for his theatrical performances off the bench and lighthearted leadership style that, together, has become known as “Fitzmagic.”

-“If you had to define [Fitzmagic] in a picture, I think you’d pick the one with DeSean’s jewelry,” he said, referring to his 2018 postgame news conference in Tampa Bay when he led the Bucs to a win over the Philadelphia Eagles and then wore a tracksuit and chains belonging to flashy wide receiver DeSean Jackson.
+“If you had to define [Fitzmagic] in a picture, I think you’d pick the one with DeSean’s jewelry,” he said, referring to his 2018 news conference in Tampa Bay after he led the Bucs to a win over the Philadelphia Eagles and wore a tracksuit and chains belonging to flashy wide receiver DeSean Jackson.
 “I think that’s really when it took off.
 I’ll tell you, I think there are just times in games where I just get excited.
 I try to play with passion.
 I try to make sure that rubs off on my teammates.”

 In that win over the Eagles, Fitzpatrick threw four touchdown passes before putting on Jackson’s outfit.
-“It’s nothing, I think we just have to stay humble,” he told reporters that day, eliciting a chorus of laughs.
+“It’s nothing.
+I think we just have to stay humble,” he told reporters that day, eliciting a chorus of laughs.

 In his last game, with the Miami Dolphins, Fitzpatrick took over for rookie Tua Tagovailoa in the fourth quarter against the Las Vegas Raiders.
 Miami trailed by three points before Fitzpatrick led it on three scoring drives to win it in the closing seconds.